Robert O'Hara Burke: Burke and Wills Expedition

 In June 1860, Burke was appointed to lead the Victorian Exploring Expedition with William John Wills, his third-in-command, as surveyor and astronomical observer.

 The expedition left Melbourne on Monday, 20 August 1860 with a total of 19 men, 27 camels and 23 horses.
 They reached Menindee on 23 September 1860 where several people resigned, including the second-in-command, George James Landells and the medical officer, Dr. Hermann Beckler.

 Cooper Creek, 400 miles further on, was reached on 11 November 1860 by the advance group, the remainder being intended to catch up.
 After a break, Burke decided to make a dash to the Gulf of Carpentaria, leaving on 16 December 1860.
 William Brahe was left in charge of the remaining party.
 The small team of Burke, William Wills, John King and Charley Gray reached the mangroves on the estuary of the Flinders River, near where the town of Normanton now stands, on 9 February 1861.
-Flooding rains and swamps meant they never saw open ocean.
+Flooding rains and swamps meant they never saw the open ocean.

 Already weakened by starvation and exposure, their progress on the return journey was slow and hampered by the tropical monsoon downpours of the wet season.
 Gray died four days before they reached the rendezvous at Cooper Creek.
 The other three rested for a day when they buried him.
 They eventually reached the rendezvous point on 21 April 1861, 9 hours after the rest of the party had given up waiting and left, leaving a note and some food, as they had not been relieved by the party supposed to be returning from Menindee.

 They attempted to reach Mount Hopeless, the furthest outpost of pastoral settlement in South Australia, which was closer than Menindee, but failed and returned to Cooper Creek.
 While waiting for rescue Wills died of exhaustion and starvation.
 Soon after, Burke also died, at a place now called Burke's Waterhole on Cooper Creek in South Australia.
-The exact date of Burke's death is uncertain, but has generally been accepted to be 28 June 1861.
+The exact date of Burke's death is uncertain but has generally been accepted to be 28 June 1861.

-King survived with the help of Aborigines until he was rescued in September by Alfred William Howitt.
+King survived with the help of Aboriginal Australians until he was rescued in September by Alfred William Howitt.
 Howitt buried Burke and Wills before returning to Melbourne.
 In 1862 Howitt returned to Cooper Creek and disinterred Burke and Wills' bodies, taking them first to Adelaide and then by steamer to Melbourne where they were laid in state for two weeks.
-On 23 January 1863 Burke and Wills received a State Funeral and were buried in Melbourne General Cemetery.
-On that day Stuart and his companions, having successfully completed the south-north crossing, were received back at a large ceremony in Adelaide.
+On 23 January 1863, Burke and Wills received a state funeral and were buried in Melbourne General Cemetery.
+On that day, Stuart and his companions, having successfully completed the south–north crossing, were received back at a large ceremony in Adelaide.